MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/functional-stl-clr.md

 ## <a name="bind2nd-stlclr"></a><a name="bind2nd"></a>bind2nd (STL/CLR)

-Bağımsız değişken ve functor için bir `binder2nd` oluşturur.
+`binder2nd`Bağımsız değişken ve functor için bir üretir.

 ### <a name="syntax"></a>Sözdizimi